ComicScrip/reactive-records/README.md

 While it tries to be as agnostic as possible concerning your JavaScript stack, it does come with a few assumptions about your data.
 Reactive-records was clearly built with the relationnal/object model in mind, so in order to do anything, the following is assumed :
- - Your business data is composed of ressources objects (Record instances, eg: users, todos, messages, unicorns, ...) that have serval poperties you want to display and process.
+ - Your business data is composed of ressources objects (Record instances, eg: users, todos, messages, unicorns, ...) that have several poperties you want to display and process.
  - These ressources are uniquely identified by some sort of primary key ('id' by default).

 Reactive-records tries to stay generic, but also pragmatic in its use.
 That's why it comes with default implementations